Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:shield

--   The item icon will be changed to that of the Vanilla Shield.
+-   The item icon will be permanently changed to that of the Vanilla Shield.
--   Adds the shield animation.
+-   Adds the shield animation and behavior.

 ---